CARB-X

-Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) is a global nonprofit partnership focused on supporting the development of new antibacterial products.
+Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) is a global nonprofit partnership focused on supporting the development of new antibacterial products.
 Its mission is to strengthen the pipeline of vaccines, rapid diagnostics, antibiotics and non-traditional products to prevent, diagnose and treat life-threatening bacterial infections.

 CARB-X was launched in summer of 2016 at the Boston University School of Law, where Kevin Outterson, CARB-X Executive Director and Professor of Law, teaches health law, corporate law, and co-directs the Health Law Program.

 Antimicrobial Resistance

 Antibiotics are powerful drugs used to specifically target bacteria and leave human and animal cells unaffected.
 Bacteria evolve rapidly to adapt to changing environments, including to the threat of these drugs.
 Antimicrobial resistance occurs when bacteria develop defenses against the antibiotics designed to kill them.
 Due to the widespread overuse of antibiotics which allows resistant populations to flourish, even the most powerful "last resort" drugs are becoming less effective due to resistance.
 Without an arsenal of effective antibiotics to treat infections, modern medical procedures – such as chemotherapy and surgeries – are more risky and put patients' lives at risk.
 Approximately 1.27 million people globally died in 2019 due to drug-resistant bacterial infections.
-CARB-X supports projects that are focused on the most dangerous bacteria as identified by the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC) priority lists.
+CARB-X supports projects that target the most serious, resistant bacteria identified on global priority lists, syndromes with the greatest global morbidity and mortality, and performance characteristics necessary for patients.

 On average, it costs more than $1 billion and takes 10–15 years to develop a new antibiotic for use in patients.
 A strong economic model to incentivize a steady supply of new antibiotics does not exist.
 Without enough revenue to recover research and development expenses, small antibiotic companies have been filing for bankruptcy, and large pharmaceutical companies are shuttering their antibiotics divisions.
 New economic models, support from organizations like CARB-X, and increased investment are needed to drive innovation.